youssefelghamour/alx-airbnb-database/database-adv-script/index_performance.md

 # Indexing for Optimization

-This document summarizes the indexing decisions we discussed for Users, Bookings, and Properties tables.
+This document summarizes the indexing decisions for Users, Bookings, and Properties tables.

 ## Users Table